dinarly/Story/README.md

 And this is how Abdallah and Tasnim started their learning journey with Mathematics.

+## Introduction to Blockchain

+One day Abdallah and Tasnim — the friendly dragons — were in the marketplace.

+The prices of all of the goods had gone up!

+As if by magic the book suddenly opened.

+The most beloved Compendium opened up and another friendly dragon – Sakura – had appeared.

+Abdallah, Tasnim and Sakura performed the traditional cute friendly dragon greeting.

+This greeting is a dance with lots of giggling and laughter.

+Abdallah and Tasnim fell down laughing from all of the silly whirling.

+Sakura said: “I am running a workshop on Blockchain – and – how to attach gold and silver coins to a blockchain.”

+Abdallah said: “What is a blockchain?”

+Tasnim said: “I know!!”

+Abdallah looked surprised.
+Tasnim had a habit of building a portfolio of blockchain assets.

+Tasnim explained: “When a central bank prints money it devalues the currency and therefore reduces our purchasing power.
+This means we can buy less goods with the same amount of money.”

+“However – Blockchain is based on a rigorous cryptographic algorithm based on sound mathematics.”

+“Blockchain is an alternative monetary system, where you cannot simply print endless units of currency.”

+Sakura nodded and Abdallah looked confused!

+Tasnim said: “Do not worry Abdallah.
+With the right intention we can both learn about Blockchain.
+It will be fun!”

+Abdallah smiled!

+Sakura smiled blissfully: “Blockchain is a mathematically rigorous and beautiful way to represent money, which has other important uses too!”

+Abdallah said: “I want to learn about Blockchain!”

+“Me too” said Tasnim.

+Sakura said: “We will begin by learning how Blockchain works.”

+And this is how Abdallah and Tasnim started their learning journey with Blockchain.

 ## Inspirations

 The following people have inspired this project through their incredible contributions and have therefore helped to carve the idea into my mind of what I must build and how to build it.
 They have my sincere thanks: